Watauga Farmers Market returns with restrictions May 2

 “We’re excited to open the year,” said Goodnight.

-The Watauga County Farmers' Market will be open from 8 a.m. until noon at 591 Horn in the West Drive in Boone, according to its website at www.wataugacountyfarmersmarket.org.
+The Watauga County Farmers Market will be open from 8 a.m. until noon at 591 Horn in the West Drive in Boone, according to its website at https://www.wataugacountyfarmersmarket.org/.

 Visit its Facebook page at https://www.facebook.com/WataugaCountyFarmersMarket for more information.